kainonly/kainonly/README.md

 # 👋 Hi, there.
 I’m Kain

-I’m a senior software engineer (Full Stack), engaged in the hotel industry, and an open source enthusiast.
+I’m a Full Stack & DevOps engineer, engaged in hotel internet in the China, and an open source enthusiast.

 ~ Love coding, hobby is still coding, exploring distributed, open source